rfberaldo/sqlz/README.md

 ### Struct tags

-To find the key of a struct property, sqlz first try to find the `db` tag, if it's not present, it then converts the property name to snake case.
+To find the key of a struct field, sqlz first try to find the `db` tag, if it's not present, it then converts the field's name to snake case.

 ```go
 type User struct {